 I write poetry for myself.
 But I hope that I also make it simple and straight-forward enough that it will be easy-reading for you.
 And enjoyable, or meaningful, or touching.
 I hope it will help you “get” me.
 And perhaps recognize something of yourself, as well.

 Sometimes I am so impressed with other people’s poetry, I’m left pondering it for hours, and think I could never write something so spectacular, so lasting.
 But sometimes, I’m impressed with what comes out of me, too.
 I don’t follow all the rules.
 I can’t tell you the difference between a sonnet and an ode.
 But when something happens in my life and a poem starts drumming its beat in my head, and the words begin piecing themselves together before I can even write them down, I know it is something asking to be written.
 So I sit with pen in hand, and it spills out.
 Always, there is a sense of relief when I know it is done.
 A satisfaction for having listened to the beat.
 And most of the time, I’m surprised by what secret had wanted to be shared.
 What truth is now known.
-Sometimes it is a frightening truth, that I don’t quite have the courage to follow through on.
-Sometimes a gentle nudge, which I can.
+Sometimes it is a frightening truth, which I don’t quite have the courage to act on.
+Sometimes it’s a gentle nudge that can move me forward.

 This discovery is why I love poetry when I’m writing it.
 But I recognize, you are still a reader.
 Let me know if you can love my poetry, even though.